Brain Exercise Initiative

 There's no existing system in place for BEI to track and manage the thousands of volunteers across hundreds of chapters around the country.

 For BEI, the lack of centrality for managing volunteers was a major logistical issue.
+Thus, the question became:

 How might we design a system for BEI to track and manage their volunteers?